jbock-java/jbock/README.md

 </code></pre>

 This looks a lot better than the stacktrace already.
-Going forward, we should also add some metadata:
+Next, we add some metadata:

 ````java
 @CommandLineArguments(